ialyabiev/CleaningDataPeerAssessment/README.md

 __createTidyData__ function get data frame from __runAnalysis__ function and
 creates new tidy data set with the average of each variable for each activity
 and each subject.
-The function return data frame tidydata.
+The function return data frame "tidydata" and also save the  data frame as  "tidy.txt" ini the working directory.

 Detailed descriptions of transformations both function made you can
 read at __CodeBook.md__